Argyle International Airport: Operations

 The airport is a primary hub for SVG Air, a national airline of St. Vincent and the Grenadines, along with Mustique Airways.
-SVG Air and Mustique Airways have combined to form a SVG Air-Grenadine Air Alliance, operating 17 aircraft, with bases in St. Vincent, Antigua and Grenada.
-Offering visitors and residents a wider choice of International Gateways in and out of St. Vincent & the Grenadines.
+SVG Air and Mustique Airways have combined to form SVG Air-Grenadine Air Alliance, operating 17 aircraft, with bases in St. Vincent, Antigua and Grenada, offering visitors and residents a wider choice of international gateways in and out of St. Vincent & the Grenadines.
 Numerous inter-island flights are available daily.

-Air Canada Rouge, American Airlines, Caribbean Airlines, Sunwing Airlines, SVG Air, Mustique Airways and One Caribbean currently provide regularly scheduled passenger services at Argyle International Airport.
-EasySky, which began flying to St. Vincent from Havana, Cuba in June 2017, is currently in negotiations with authorities to recommence its twice weekly service.
-Argyle International Airport has non-stop flights to Canada and the United States.
+Air Canada Rouge, American Airlines, Caribbean Airlines, Delta Air Lines, Virgin Atlantic, InterCaribbean Airways, LIAT, SVG Air, Mustique Airways and One Caribbean currently provide regularly scheduled passenger services at Argyle International Airport.
+EasySky, which began flying to St. Vincent from Havana, Cuba in June 2017, is currently [as of when?] in negotiations with authorities to recommence its twice weekly service.
+Argyle International Airport has non-stop flights to Canada, the United States and the United Kingdom.
 The airport receives many international charter flights and is also an important freight airport, which provides cold storage and standard cargo transport.
-Amerijet International, increased their airlift capacity, using larger aircraft such as the Boeing 767-300 to move more cargo into and out of St. Vincent and the Grenadines.
+Amerijet International, increased their airlift capacity, using larger aircraft, such as the Boeing 767-300, to move more cargo into and out of St. Vincent and the Grenadines.

 The busiest international routes are Toronto and New York, while the busiest regional routes remain Barbados and Trinidad.
 One Caribbean has filed an application for a Foreign Air Carrier Permit with the US Department of Transportation (USDOT) ahead of plans to offer ad hoc charter flights to any point(s) in the United States from St. Vincent & the Grenadines and other OECS (Organisation of Eastern Caribbean States) countries.

 The following airlines operate regular scheduled, charter flights, domestic and international flights to and from Argyle International Airport: